Poor production music structure is one of the principle reasons tracks get rejected by production music libraries

 NB This does not mean you simply have three 16 bar sections in your music.
 Within these sections you may have different movements.

-Below is an example of a production music structure I use fairly regularly.
+Below is an example of a production music structure I use fairly regularly as a production music composer.
 Especially for trailer music

 Points to note include: